fiolj/sparta/doc/fix_emit_face.rst

 *************

-Particles cannot be emitted from periodic faces of the simulation box.
-Particles cannot be emitted from ``z`` faces of the simluation box for a 2d simulation.
+- Particles cannot be emitted from periodic faces of the simulation box.
+Particles cannot be emitted from ``z`` faces of the simulation box for a 2d simulation.

-A ``n`` setting of ``Np`` > 0 can only be used with a ``perspecies`` setting of ``no``.
+- A ``n`` setting of ``Np`` > 0 can only be used with a ``perspecies`` setting of ``no``.

-A warning will be issued if a specified face has an inward normal in a direction opposing the streaming velocity.
+- A warning will be issued if a specified face has an inward normal in a direction opposing the streaming velocity.
 Particles will still be emitted from that face, so long as a small fraction have a thermal velocity large enough to overcome the outward streaming velocity, so that their net velocity is inward.
 The threshold for this is that a thermal velocity 3 sigmas from the mean thermal velocity is large enough to overcome the outward streaming velocity and produce a net velocity into the simulation box.

 *****************
 Related commands: